How we help you with PostPartum and Post Natal Care:

 - Severe dreams interrupting sleep

 - Not showering or maintaining self-care

 - Disinterest in the baby, good enough, but not loving or interested in the infant.

 - Lack of attention when speaking to her, anxiety, not available for intimate relationships

 - Not wanting to leave the house

-- Shortness of temper or completely lack of emotional response
+- Shortness of temper or complete lack of emotional response

 How Can Hypnotherapy Help PostPartum Depression?

-Not unlike, PTSD, Post Traumatic Stress Syndrom, with similarities, operating at a “machine pace” the residual disappointment of chilbirth, traumatic interventions, & fear, overwhelms the mother’s nervous system.
+Not unlike, PTSD, Post Traumatic Stress Syndrom, with similarities, operating at a “machine pace” the residual disappointment of childbirth, traumatic interventions, & fear, overwhelm the mother’s nervous system.

-When that is interferred with over longer periods of time, this interruption can create distortions in the body and the brain.
+When that is interfered with over long periods of time, this interruption can create distortions in the body and the brain.